KxSystems/docs/docs/cloud/azure/architecture.md

 ### Placement groups

-The kdb+ tick architecture can also be set up with placement groups in mind depending on the use case.
+The kdb+ tick architecture can be set up with placement groups, depending on the use case.
 A Proximity Placement Group is a configuration option that Azure offers which lets you place a group of interdependent instances in a certain way across the underlying hardware on which those instances reside.
 The instances could be placed close